joshuafhiggins/ButterEngine-Java/README.md

 Butter Engine is a game engine made in LWJGL and uses its subset libraries for various tasks.
 What originally started out as a simple rendering library to make the use of LWJGL easier is now becoming a fully fledged engine with easier end user development.

-## TODO/Goals/What I'm working on:
+## TODO / What I'm working on for a first release:

 ### Rendering
-   - [X] Rasterize Pipeline Shaders
+   - [X] Rasterization Pipeline Shader Support
    - [X] Mesh System
    - [ ] Model Loading
-   - [ ] Make a dev tool for making Models with Animation & Physics data
+   - [ ] Baking Models with Animation & Physics data
-   - [ ] Multi-Texture Support
+   - [ ] Multi-Texture Support/Materials
-   - [ ] Make a dev tool for making Materials
+   - [ ] Transparency
-   - [ ] PBR & Phong Lighting
+   - [ ] PBR and/or Phong Lighting Models
    - [ ] Dynamic Lights
-   - [ ] Baked Lightmaps
+   - [ ] Baked Lighting
-   - [ ] Transparency

 ### UI
-   - [ ] Integrate Legui
+   - [ ] Integrate Legui or CEF or Ultralight
-   - [ ] Make our own Hasbrown programming language for UI
    - [ ] Make a dev tool for making UI

 ### Physics